 After decades of neglect, the Washington Monument was restored to its former glory in 1882 by Boonsboro’s South Mountain Encampment No. 25 of the Independent Order of Odd Fellows.
 The restoration was financed by both the Odd Fellows, and through a public donation drive.
 However, after a brief revival, the monument again fell victim to neglect and vandalism.
 The monument was damaged by dynamite at least once, and in May of 1916, the Hagerstown Daily Mail reported that the monument had been vandalized by “mountaineers.”
 It is this incident that most likely reduced the monument to half its original size.

 The Washington Monument was restored during one of the nation’s worst economic crises—the Great Depression.
 In 1934, the Washington County Historical Society deeded the monument to the Maryland State Department of Forestry.
 Shortly thereafter, the Civilian Conservation Corps (CCC) rebuilt the monument.
 After nearly a year-and-a-half of labor, the Washington Monument was rededicated in a grand ceremony on July 4, 1936.

-The monument museum features historical artifacts related to the history of Washington Monument and the Battle of South Mountain.
-The museum is open in spring, summer and fall.
+The Washington Monument museum contains displays and artifacts about the history of the monument.
+Exhibits also include a summary of the 1862 Maryland Campaign and a fiber-optic map presenting an overview of the Battle of South Mountain.
+The museum is open in the spring, summer, and fall.